What is underground service line coverage?

 Exposed service line surrounded by dirt

 This month, your water bill seems excessively high.
 A further look shows a break in your underground waterpipe.
-To get to the source of the damage and complete major repairs, your front lawn must be excavated, leaving you with a massive ditch, exposed piping and an expensive bill to pay.
+To get to the source of the damage and complete major repairs, you must excavate your front lawn.
+That will leave you with a massive ditch, exposed piping and an expensive bill to pay.

 Unfortunately, this could be reality for any homeowner.
 Underground service lines transport water, waste, heating, cable, internet and more to and from your house.
 A leak, break, tear, rupture or collapse can easily damage these underground pipes or wires, creating costly repairs and disrupting your daily routine.